sak264/Sliced_LLC_champsim/README.md

 postprocessing_scripts contain the scripts we are using to extract relevant information from the stats printed by champsim.

 results_champsim_stats contain the original stats printed by champsim during the experiments.
 Note that some of them may not match the experimental setup mentioned in the report, since a large set of experiments were performed by differnt members of the groupand some of them were repeated.

+The sandybridge branch contains champsim code with slice selection using sandybridge hash function.
+The hash function was discussed in the refernce paper.